 This database provides information on environmentally related taxes, fees and charges, tradable permit systems, deposit refund systems, environmentally motivated subsidies and voluntary approaches used in environmental policy in OECD member countries and a number of other countries.
 Developed in co-operation between the OECD and the European Environment Agency.

-Ireland has the 7th lowest tax wedge among the 34 OECD member countries in 2015, compared with the 8th lowest position in 2014.
-The average single worker in Ireland faced a tax wedge of 27.5% in 2015, compared with the OECD average of 35.9%.
+Ireland has the 7th lowest tax wedge among the 34 OECD member countries in 2015.
+The country had the 8th lowest position in 2014.
+The average single worker in Ireland faced a tax wedge of 27.5% in 2015 compared with the OECD average of 35.9%.

 English, PDF, 106kb

 The tax burden in Ireland increased by 0.9 percentage points from 29.0% to 29.9% in 2014.
 The corresponding figures for the OECD average were an increase of 0.2 percentage points from 34.2% to 34.4%.

 Tax administrations will play a central role as governments move to implement the measures they have agreed to counter offshore evasion and combat tax avoidance by multinational enterprises.

 Ce rapport décrit les caractéristiques de cette taxe, ses intéractions avec le rééquilibrage budgétaire et les obligations de prélèvements fiscaux, examine ses conséquences pour la compétitivité et le transfert d’émissions de carbone, son efficacité environnementale, et tire des conclusions sur les raisons qui ont poussé l’Irlande à faire ce choix.

 Speaking at the Institute of International and European Affairs, Mr. Gurría emphasized the OECD’s continued support of the G20, outlining our work on trade and investment, unemployment, and climate change in the wake of the financial crisis.